 look out the window to the south.
 “Perhaps when we reach Anglia after your marriage I’ll find someone as well.”

-“He has no interest in Morrigan, as pretty as she is.
-She’s a clinging vine, whose first care is for herself.”
+“He had no interest in Morrigan, as pretty as she is.
+Unless she’s changed a great deal since we last saw her, she’s a clinging vine, whose first care is for herself.”

 Trail dust rose above the trees to the south and then riders crested the hill to gallop down the open road.
 Beowyn was in the lead, dressed in his armor with the badger crest.
 Riding